-Operative procedures
+Operative procedures:

-Implant Selection
+Implant Selection:

-In the current study, we used Tapered internal implants system\\\; Tapered Internal dental implants have tapered body, aggressive buttress threads with a deep 1.5mm internal hex connection with a leadin tapered bevel for creating a rigid connection and a stable biologic seal furthermore three diameters are available 3.8, 4.6, 5.8 mm and five lengths are available 7.5, 9, 10.5, 12, 15 mm.
-Determination of implant length and diameter was guided with (CBCT) data preoperatively.
+In the current study we used Tapered internal implant system; Tapered Internal dental implants have tapered body, aggressive buttress threads with a deep 1.5mm internal hex connection with a leadin tapered bevel for creating a rigid connection and two groups, Group A (HA without PRF) and B (HA with PRF); each group consisted of ten patients, the data for each group of patients was presented in Table (1).

-\ Soredex, Helsinki, Finland.
+^{} Soredex, Helsinki, Finland.